the-right-way-of/promoting-to-production/README.md

 ### Would you want to test your software on the CI?

 I can't push the artifact before testing but its okay to push the code, really?

+#### Developers are not fortune tellers

+How can you expect people to push Production Ready (TM?) code everytime?
+Its like writing a cheque to someone without knowing the amount.
+Artifacts and source code are like cash and book-keeping